Press ESC to close

 Perhaps the most touching of all reasons why dogs help in our mental healing is the fact that they love us!
 Their loyalty and care for us are unmatched.
 This isn’t just based on experience or anecdotes from owners.
 There is a study that proved that dogs rely on humans more than their own kind of affection and their needs.
 When dogs get attached to their owners, they consider them as family.

 Many people who suffer from mental health concerns often feel isolated.
 This isolation causes them to withdraw, avoiding to seek help and treatment.
-It is such a good feeling to know that dogs are capable of loving their owners regardless of their mental well-being--that's just their nature!
+It is such a good feeling to know that dogs are capable of loving their owners regardless of their mental well-being–that’s just their nature!

 Love your mental health, love a dog